MohammadShughri/ModernFlyouts/README.md

 ## Beta Builds

 The ability to signup for beta builds has been temporarily removed while we work on a better way to release and manage them.
 Beta builds will still occasionally be available to download fron the releases tab on github.
-Thankyou to everyone who helps us test new releases before they go public.
+Thank you to everyone who helps us test new releases before they go public.

 ## Screenshots